 - 4. If you are using standalone MPC, you must also do the following: - i.
-Open the start.bat file in MPC directory with a text editor. - J. Insert the following parameters to the command line.
-Add them before "-classpath": -DsocksProxyHost=<socks proxy ip addr&gt; -DsocksProxyPort=<socks proxy port&gt;
+Open the start.bat file in MPC directory with a text editor. - Insert the following parameters to the command line.
+Add them before "-classpath": -DsocksProxyHost=<socks proxy ip addr> -DsocksProxyPort=<socks proxy port> start javaw -Xmn128M -Xmx512M -XX:MaxHeapFreeRatio=70